Extreme fire danger is forecast for large parts of Victoria on Thursday 26 December (Boxing Day). Leaving early is always the safest option.

 • system-wide impacts from reduced acute service usage which will be reinvested in future EIIF initiatives and improved outcomes for Victorians.

-With EIIF now embedded in Victoria’s annual state budget process, Government aims to share more about its approach to early intervention through the Framework paper:
+With the EIIF now embedded in Victoria’s annual state budget process, Government aims to share more about its approach to early intervention.

-Find out more about the initiatives Government has funded to date through EIIF:
+Find out more about the initiatives Government has funded to date through the EIIF:

 EIIF Cultural Safety Framework